 Everything in this post is FREE!
-There is also a book on this topic, if you’d like to dig even deeper.
-Click on the image to investigate.
-There is a crazy amount of stuff you can get in this city, from transport to haircuts.
+There is also a book on this topic if you’d like to dig even deeper.
+Click on the link here to investigate.
+Free Things to Do in London.
+There is a crazy amount of stuff you can get in this city for free, from transport to haircuts.

 South Kensington Museums.